 These weightings should be consistent for all principals.
-For assistant principals and other school or district-based 092 certificate holders in non-teaching roles, the six performance expectations are weighed equally, reflecting the need for emerging leaders to develop the full set of skills and competencies in order to assume greater responsibilities as they move forward in their careers.
-While assistant principals' roles and responsibilities vary from school to school, creating a robust pipeline of effective principals depends on adequately preparing assistant principals for the principalship.
+For assistant principals the domains are weighed equally, reflecting the need for emerging leaders to develop a full set of skills and competencies in order to assume greater responsibilities as they move forward in their careers.
+While assistant principals' roles and responsibilities vary from school to school, creating a robust pipeline of effective principals depends on adequately preparing assistant principals for the principal ship.
+For other school or district-based 092 certificate holders, including central office administrators, evaluators may limit the rating to those domains that are relevant to the administrator's job duties, which must be established by the evaluator as part of the goal setting conference at the start of the school year.